Pepperdine University: Athletics

+Raleigh Runnels Memorial Pool was the site of the water polo competition at the 1984 Summer Olympics.

 Pepperdine University competes in NCAA Division I intercollegiate athletics.
-Most teams play in the West Coast Conference, but men's volleyball plays in the Mountain Pacific Sports Federation and men's water polo plays in the Golden Coast Conference.
+The athletic program is a full-time member of the West Coast Conference, with men's volleyball and women's indoor track and field competing as affiliate members of the Mountain Pacific Sports Federation.
 Pepperdine's teams are known as the Waves.

 Pepperdine University is often ranked by the NACDA Director's Cup as having one of the most successful athletic programs for non-football Division I schools, ranking first on three occasions (most recently in 2011–12) and finishing in the top three eight times in the last fifteen years.
 Pepperdine University sponsors seventeen NCAA Division I intercollegiate athletics teams: baseball, basketball, cross country, golf, tennis, track, volleyball, and water polo teams for men; and basketball, cross country, golf, soccer, swimming and diving, tennis, track, indoor volleyball, and beach volleyball for women.
 There are also several intercollegiate sports clubs such as women's lacrosse, surfing, and men's rugby.

+NCAA Division I team titles (10):